-The following prerequisites is required for understanding the material in the ${\tt Event}$ Tracer (ET) User's Guide:
+The following prerequisites are required for understanding the material in the Event Tracer (ET) User's Guide:

 • familiarity with the Erlang system and Erlang programming in general and the especially the art of Erlang tracing.

 The application requires Erlang/OTP release R13BB or later.
 If you use the old GS based GUI it does suffice with R7B.